The project triangle: the project manager's tool for balancing time, budget and scope

 *Just for industries that have their employees as the primary cost in projects, price and time consumption are closely related.
 But if the timeframe is extended, you can avoid involving extraordinary resources, such as external subcontractors or resources from other projects.
 Involving these increases the cost of time spent on the project.

-How to keep the balance through the project with the project triangle
+How to keep the balance through the project with the project triangle How to maintain the balance through the project

 The project triangle is only a model you can use to understand and visualise the interrelationship between scope, time and budget.